tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 Note that callback functions passed as event handlers are a situation where the difference between the arrow syntax and regular anonymous function syntax really matters.
 In the body of the arrow function above `this` will be bound to the context of the caller, which is probably what you want if you are coding a class for a reusable component.

 Here's a situation where this makes a difference.
 Recall that JavaScript functions are just objects.
 Therefore, we can also assign properties to them.
-We can do this from with the function itself using the `this` keyword:
+We can do this from within the function itself using the `this` keyword:

 ```javascript
 function Counter() {